Lartu/coraldb/README.md

 CoralDB, 6 commands can be used, sent via a normal TCP socket stream.
 Sent messages **must** be terminated using the `\r\n` character sequence.
 Messages sent by CoralDB always end with said character sequence, too.

+A client must establish a new connection to CoralDB every time it wants to store a different value.
+Likewise, CoralDB closes the connection after a response has been sent to the client.

 ### SET